 Today we’re going to be digging deep into Happy Habits – habits that are based on positive psychology principles, proven to make us happier.
 I go through five Happy Habits in the podcast and article below, and I’ll be going through many more (and in more detail) in the Happy Habits series on the site.
-You can take part for free by claiming your free month here.
 So, let’s take a look at what habits can make you happier according to science.

 What are Happy Habits?